 “Sleep okay?”
 Ginny asked, absentmindedly reaching for his free hand.
-He took it, sending a little flutter though her chest.
-She ignored this, mentally rolling her eyes at her own girlishness.
+He almost took it, sending a little flutter though her chest, but withdrew.
+She ignored the bite of disappointment, mentally rolling her eyes at her own girlishness.

 Harry shook his head in response.
 His nightmares had lessened since the battle, but only slightly.

-“I know,” he answered, though his face was grim.
+“I know,” he answered, though his face was grim and his hand retreated to safety under the table.
 She wondered what he’d dreamed about the previous night, but didn’t ask.
 It seemed like unnecessary cruelty to make him relive it.
-Her own nightmares were almost gone, though the Carrows still snuck in occasionally, and Fred’s ashen face would probably haunt the whole family until the day they shared his fate.
+Her own nightmares were almost gone, though the Carrows still snuck in occasionally, and Fred’s ashen face would probably haunt the whole family for years.

-“Who is it today?”
-Ginny asked.
+“Who is it today?”she asked instead.
 The funerals had started only a few days after the battle, but with so many people fallen they trickled on for a while.
 Harry, the noble idiot, insisted on attending every single one.
 No one else was sadistic enough to attempt it, so she, Ron, and Hermione were taking it in turns to accompany him.
 Today was the last funeral, and Ginny’s turn.

 “Half past nine.
 But we’ll have to floo to the Ministry and walk a good while to get there.
-So leave here at quarter till, I’d say.”
+So we should probably leave here at quarter till.”